KimKalura/Booking/README.md

 -	add a reservation
 -	view available rooms
 -	view number of available rooms
--	view price for all reservations between dates
--	view available rooms ordered by price (for a certain period of time and number of people)

 As an admin, I can:
 -	add a hotel